vicenteneto/balances/README.md

-# balances
+# Balances

-A Clojure library designed to ... well, that part is up to you.
+A checking account from a bank that allows putting or taking money at any given time.

 ## Usage